ihatesea69/Innovation_Lab/content/2-Deploy the Solution/_index.md

 pre = "<b>2. </b>"
 +++

-### Deploying the lab
+### Deploy the Solution

-Need to run the stacks in the correct order and use the same region
+The Innovation Sandbox on AWS solution uses four AWS CloudFormation stacks that need to be deployed in a specific order.
+Each stack must be deployed to the correct account and AWS Region to ensure proper operation.
+Throughout the deployment process, use the same home Region identified earlier.

 #### Overview of CloudFormation Stacks

-Consists of 4 stacks
+The deployment consists of four CloudFormation stacks, each building on the previous one:

 - **AccountPool Stack**
-  - Deploy on organization management account
+  - Deployed on the organization management account
-  - Create AWS Organization
+  - Creates the AWS organization structure
-  - Set up policies
+  - Sets up platform policies and controls

 - **IDC Stack**
-  - Deploy on organization management account
+  - Deployed on the organization management account
-  - Configure AWS IAM Identity Center integration
+  - Configures AWS IAM Identity Center integration
-  - Set up identity and access management
+  - Sets up identity and access management

 - **Data Stack**
-  - Deploy on hub account
+  - Deployed on the hub account
-  - Deploy storage and data management components
+  - Deploys data storage and management components
-  - Configure backend services
+  - Configures backend services

 - **Compute Stack**
-  - Deploy on hub account
+  - Deployed on the hub account
-  - Set up solution infrastructure
+  - Sets up the solution infrastructure
-  - Create web interface and processing components
+  - Creates the web interface and processing components

-#### Relationship diagram between Stacks
+#### Stack Relationship Diagram

-Each CloudFormation stack has dependencies with other stacks and is deployed on different accounts, ensuring solution components work in coordination.
+Each CloudFormation stack has a dependency relationship with other stacks and is deployed on different accounts, ensuring the solution's components work together.

 ![architect](/images/stack-relationships.png "Architect")

 #### CloudFormation Templates

-To deploy the solution, use the following CloudFormation template URLs:
+To deploy the solution, use the following CloudFormation template URLs (The original AWS workshop had some errors with the Compute Stack, so the author has replaced it with a drive link containing the new stack.
+If this link is broken, please contact hieunghiwork123@gmail.com):

 | Stack         | Template URL                                                                                              |
 |---------------|----------------------------------------------------------------------------------------------------------|